chrsmrrs/datasets/_docs/evaluation.md

 ---

 In the following, we give a short overview on how to use the datasets together with the graph kernel and GNN baselines and standardized evaluation methods.
-First follow the instruction on [github.com/chrsmrrs/tudataset](https://github.com/chrsmrrs/tudataset) to install the TUDataset Python package.
+First, follow the instruction on [github.com/chrsmrrs/tudataset](https://github.com/chrsmrrs/tudataset) to install the TUDataset Python package.

 Throughout this tutorial, we assume that your base directory is `tudataset/tud_benchmark/`.